-- 1. To simulate the data feed for the missing event query, open a new command window and set your environment as described in Section 3.5, "Setting Your Development Environment." - 2.
-Change to the ORACLE_CEP_HOME\ocep_11.1\utils\load-generator directory, where ORACLE_CEP_HOME refers to the main Oracle CEP installation directory, such as d:\oracle_cep. - 3.
+- To simulate the data feed for the missing event query, open a new command window and set your environment as described in Section 2.5, "Setting Your Development Environment." - 2.
+Change to the MIDDLEWARE\HOME\ocep\11.1\utils\load-generator directory, where MIDDLEWARE\HOME refers to the Middleware directory created when you installed Oracle CEP, such as d:\Oracle\Middleware. - 3.
 Run the load generator using the orderData.prop properties file: - a.
 On Windows: